Troubridge Island: Little penguin colony

+There are fears that the population could be further affected by the 2026 outbreak of HfN1 bird flu, as crested terns on the island have already died, and little penguins elsewhere have been affected.

 Troubridge Shoals

 Troubridge Island is part of Troubridge Shoals which extend across to Yorke Peninsula and constitutes a hazard to shipping.
 Troubridge Shoals has been the cause of over 33 wrecks and groundings.
 During the period October 1849 to May 1850, at least seven vessels ran aground. precipitating the erection of a lighthouse in 1855.

 When the Parsee was wrecked on the shoals on 13 November 1838 the survivors landed at the adjacent Troubridge Island.

 Marion Reef, south of Troubridge Island, was named for the Marion, which ran aground in 1851 as did many others, has been (incorrectly) identified as part of Troubridge Shoals.

 Protected areas status

 Statutory

 Troubridge Island has been part of the Troubridge Island Conservation Park since 1982.
 In 1986, the park was extended for a distance about 1 km around the island to cover most of the sandbar of which the island is part.
 Since 2012, the island has been located within the boundaries of the Lower Yorke Peninsula Marine Park.